-Pastry Arts 26 Week Employment Training Curriculum
+Pastry Arts Employment Training

+Sunflower’s Pastry Arts Training Program offers skilled, on-the-job training in our state-of-the-art training and production kitchens under the direction of professional pastry chefs and trainers.
 We also add a few special and necessary ingredients to increase our students’ success:

 Designated Support Person.
 Each student must have such a support person (e.g., family member, social worker, friend, service provider or other person/agency representative) who will provide support during training, internship and employment.

 Job Preparation.
 We help develop good work skills, appropriate work behaviors, attitudes, and values.
 The industry-specific skills our students learn are applicable to a wide variety of fields and jobs.
 These highly transferable skills include closely following verbal and visual directions, precision and accuracy, efficiency, and problem-solving.

 Training consists of four phases:

 - Phase 1 – Formal Instruction (9 weeks)

 - Phase 2 – On-the-Job training (9 weeks)

 - Phase 3 – Internship (8 weeks)